LLNL/Sina/python/docs/source/mnoda.rst

 To avoid confusion, try to use the grammatical active voice when assigning predicates.
-A "passive voice" :code:`predicate` like "contained by", "corrected by", or "launched by" may cause confusion, as it would reverse the normal direction of relations.
-In the Mnoda schema, a Relationship always consists of exactly a :code:`subject`, :code:`predicate`, and :code:`object`, where the :code:`subject` and :code:`object` are each the :code:`id` of a Mnoda Record:
+A "passive voice" :code:`predicate` like "contained by", "corrected by", or "launched by" reverses the normal direction of relations.
+In the Mnoda schema, a Relationship always consists of exactly a :code:`subject`, :code:`predicate`, and :code:`object`, where the :code:`subject` and :code:`object` are each the :code:`id` of a Record:

 .. code-block:: javascript

     {
-      "subject": "myRecordName",
+      "subject": "myTaskId",
       "predicate": "contains",
-      "object": "myRunName"
+      "object": "myRunId"
     }

-:code:`Subject` and :code:`object` can be switched to :code:`local_subject`
+:code:`subject` and :code:`object` can be switched to :code:`local_subject`
 and :code:`local_object`, respectively, which indicates that the :code:`id` for that field:

   * Must correspond to a Record named using a :code:`local_id` elsewhere in the document